Achievable logoAchievable logo

 Metric unit conversions by number line

-A good way to imagine how to convert from one unit to another is to view all of the units from one box on a number line.
-Below are number lines that we will reference as we discuss conversions through each box.
+A helpful way to visualize metric conversions is to place the units from one category on a number line.
+Below is the number line we’ll reference as we discuss metric conversions.

 Metric number line